DPO DPO Israel

 Vendor breach

 Your vendor was hit, and your data leaked.
-Still your duty to notify the Authority and data subjects — not theirs.
+Still your duty as the database controller to notify the Authority (Regulation 11 of the Data Security Regulations) — not theirs.

 Authority inquiry